Created in Hungary to work as a pointer and retriever, the Vizsla dog breed has an aristocratic bearing. All they really want, though, is to be loved.

-Height: 1 foot, 9 inches to 2 feet tall at the shoulder
+Height:21 to 24 inches tall at the shoulder

 - Vizslas are an active breed and need at least 60 minutes of exercise every day.
 They enjoy long walks, jogging, and playing fetch, as well as dog sports.